andrewblim/time-caddy/doc/signup_and_login_flow.md

     - Send email with password_reset_token and link to `/password_reset?token=<password_reset_url_token>`
     - Don't redirect them, just display a notice telling them to check their email
 - GET `/password_reset?token=<password_reset_url_token>`
-  - If password_reset_url_token key does not exist (i.e. expired), redirect to `/password_reset_request`
-  - If password_reset_url_token key exists, display password reset token form, which has fields for the token and the new password
+  - Display password reset token form, which has fields for the token and the new password
 - POST `/password_reset`
   - If password_reset_url_token key does not exist (i.e. expired), redirect to `/password_reset_request`
   - Otherwise, get username from password_reset_url_token